themetalshard/PBSV-Android/README.md

 I've open sourced it here, and if you want to try it out, host an HTML file with the following JSON data as an example and modify the ScheduleRepository.kt file.
 <script id="schedule-data" type="application/json">{"pbst":{"845e99ce-1862-43e2-8808-ec3dcccbce56":{"Duration":5334,"EventType":"10x Coolant Pipe Meltdown Raid","Time":2459174280,"Notes":"See you there!","Trainer":"Hurrah123456","TrainerId":135352631,"TrainingID":"845e99ce-1862-43e2-8808-ec3dcccbce56","TrainerCommsId":"331466244131782661","EventColor":[218,165,32]}</script>

+# PLEASE NOTE:
+Some of the code may not be optimized or perfect as I am pretty new to Android developing + there may be unused functionality from older versions.